SpidFightFR/star64-nixos-flakes/README.md

 On first boot the root partition will automatically extend to the entire drive, so expect to wait a bit.
 DHCP, sshd, and serial console are enabled.
 The default user and password are both `nixos`.
+The GPU does not work yet, so there will be no HDMI output.

 The image is configured for 4GB of RAM.
 If you have 8GB, follow the instructions [here](https://github.com/NixOS/nixos-hardware/tree/master/pine64/star64#8gb-memory).